DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/create-faster-tests.md

 For better performance, launch tests in local browsers.
 Network lag between TestCafe and remote browsers causes delays in test execution.

-Remote browsers may take a long time to initialize and connect to TestCafe.
-Use the  [--browser-init-timeout](../../reference/command-line-interface.md#--browser-init-timeout-ms) CLI option to set a time limit for browsers to connect.
-Tests fail if this timeout is exceeded - it might be a good time to debug your remote browser connection.

 TestCafe's [speed](../../reference/command-line-interface.md#--speed-factor) option allows you to change test speed.
 The default value is `1`, which is fastest.
 If your tests have `speed` set in the run configuration, disable this setting or set it to `1`.